Bond dimension witnesses and the structure of homogeneous matrix product states: Conclusion

 \section{Conclusion}

-In this work, we have presented two highly non-trivial structural properties of MPS, namely, the existence of annihilation and cut-and-glue operators.
-We used these notions to prove several results concerning the limitations of the MPS approximation.
+In this work, we have presented two highly non-trivial structural properties of hMPS, namely, the existence of annihilation and cut-and-glue operators.
+We used these notions to prove several results concerning the limitations of the hMPS approximation.
 Along the way, we raised a number of important open questions.

 First, it would be desirable to find closed formulas for the dimensionalities of $\H^{MPS}_{D,m}$ and $\Q_{D,m}$.
 Even though we have efficient methods to calculate these exactly, large values of $m$ require a considerable amount of computational time (hence the missing entries in Tables \ref{MPS_dim}, \ref{central}).
 Perhaps the connection with the Poincar\'e series $P(C_{2,2}; t)$ can be exploited in this regard.